 resources

-I’m always researching and discovering new resources within the topics that interest me (and that I love helping clients navigate).
-Have fun poking through the goodies below!
+I'm always researching and discovering new resources within the topics that interest me (and that I love helping clients navigate).
+Have fun poking through the goodies!

 Sedgwick County Crisis Intervention Services

-UCLA Mindful App — a free app if you’re interested in learning about meditation.
+UCLA Mindful App — a free app for learning about meditation.

 Insight Timer — another free app with tons of excellent guided meditations.